-The nation's leading economists agree that such a balanced-budget requirement would create dire consequences for our national economy.
+• The nation's leading economists agree that such a balanced-budget requirement would lead to dire consequences for our national economy.
 In 1997 more than 1,000 economists - including 11 Nobel laureates - issued a joint statement condemning the proposed balanced-budget amendment as "unsound and unnecessary."
 Macroeconomic Advisors (MA), one of the nation's most prominent private economic forecasting firms, concluded that such an amendment would have had "catastrophic" consequences if it had been in effect for fiscal year 2012.
 MA found that balancing the 2012 federal budget through spending cuts alone would have doubled the unemployment rate from 9 percent to 18 percent and caused the national economy to shrink by 17 percent instead of growing by 2 percent.

-Rather than threaten our constitutional stability and economic health, policymakers should focus on opportunities to bring structural balance to the Kansas state budget in 2017.
-For these reasons, KCEG urges the Committee to reject House Concurrent Resolution 5005.
+Rather than threaten our constitutional stability and economic health, policymakers should focus on opportunities to strengthen Kansas' fiscal health.
+For these reasons, KCEG urges the Committee to reject House Concurrent Resolution 5009.
+Please do not hesitate to contact me at emily@kac.org if you have any questions.